abenabba/Chimera-Origins/README.md

 # Reproducing the Analysis
-1. Set Up the Environment
-Initialize Conda and activate the find_chimera environment:
+1. Set Up the Environment (in Jupyter notebook) Initialize Conda and activate the find_chimera environment:

 ```